As an Amazon Associate, we earn from qualifying purchases. Learn more

 Grading only makes sense when the jump from raw to graded value more than covers the fee, the round-trip shipping, and the risk that your card comes back a 9 (or lower) instead of a 10.
 The bigger the spread between the raw price and the PSA 10 price — and the cleaner the card — the more grading tips into profit.

-Two things changed the math in 2026.
-First, PSA paused its budget "Value" tier on June 2, 2026, pushing the cheapest practical PSA submission up around $80/card and making low-dollar grading much harder to justify.
-Second, the spread between a 9 and a 10 stayed wide on premium rookies, so the "is it a true 10?" question matters more than ever.
+One constant worth planning around: PSA's cheapest published tier still costs more than SGC's or CGC's, so low-dollar cards need a wider raw-to-graded spread before grading clears the fee.
+The other is that the gap between a 9 and a 10 stays wide on premium rookies, so the "is it a true 10?" question matters more than ever.
 That's exactly what this calculator pins down: it weights the PSA 10 upside against the very real chance of a 9.

 How to use it well